 We narrow down our possibilities by using a weakened form of Corollary~\ref{C:alphabeta}.
 Given two elliptic curves $E$ and~$F$, if there exists an isomorphism $\psi\colon E[2]\to F[2]$ such that $E$, $F$, and $\psi$ are as in Proposition~\ref{P:structure}, then for every $n>1$ there exists an endomorphism $\alpha_n$ of $E$ and a homomorphism $\beta_n\colon E\to F$ such that $2n = \deg\alpha_n + \deg\beta_n$, and such that~\eqref{EQ:antiisometry} holds.
 It follows that~\eqref{EQ:kernels} also holds, and this is the weaker condition that we will check.

-Given the $j$-invariants of $E$ and $F$, we can use the classical modular polynomials $\Psi_m$ to determine whether there are endomorphism of $E$, and isogenies $E\to F$, of any given (small) degree and with kernels containing a given number of $2$-torsion points.
-There is a cyclic isogeny of degree $m$ between two curves with $j$-invariants $j_1$ and $j_2$ if and only if $\Psi_m(j_1,j_2) = 0$, and every noncyclic isogeny can be factored into a cyclic isogeny composed with multiplication by a rational integer, and the parity of the degree of the cyclic isogeny, and the parity of the rational integer, tell us the size of the $2$-torsion of the kernel.
+Given the $j$-invariants of $E$ and $F$, we can use the classical modular polynomials $\Psi_m$ to determine whether there are endomorphisms of $E$, and homomorphisms $E\to F$, of any given (small) degree and with kernels containing a given number of $2$-torsion points.
+The polynomial $\Psi_m$ has the property that there is a cyclic degree-$m$ isogeny between two elliptic curves with $j$-invariants $j_1$ and $j_2$ if and only if $\Psi_m(j_1,j_2) = 0$.
+Every isogeny $\beta$ can be factored into a cyclic isogeny composed with multiplication by a rational integer, and $\#(\ker\beta)[2]$ is determined by the parity of the degree of the cyclic isogeny and the parity of the rational integer.

 To prove the proposition, we run through all $(\Delta,p)$ pairs listed in Proposition~\ref{P:Deltap}.
-For each $\Delta$, we construct the number field that contains the $j$-invariants of the elliptic curves $E$ whose endomorphism rings have discriminant~$\Delta$; this is simply the number field define by the Hilbert class polynomial for $\Delta$, whose roots are precisely the $j$-invariants in question.
-Then, for one such root $j_E$, we use the classical modular polynomial $\Psi_p$ to find the $j$-invariants $j_F$ of the elliptic curves $F$ that are $p$-isogenous to~$E$.
+For each $\Delta$, we construct the number field $K$ that contains the $j$-invariants of the elliptic curves $E$ whose endomorphism rings have discriminant~$\Delta$; this is simply the number field defined by the Hilbert class polynomial for $\Delta$, whose roots are precisely the $j$-invariants in question.
+Then, for one such root $j_E$, we use the classical modular polynomial $\Psi_p$ to construct an extension $L$ of $K$ that contains the $j$-invariants $j_F$ of the elliptic curves $F$ that are $p$-isogenous to~$E$.